 As of September 30, 2014, the Bureau had 1,419 total employees.
-Women represent 46% of the Bureau's workforce.
-The CFPB is committed not only to strong workforce demographics by gender, but also to increasing the number of women in leadership positions.
+However, workforce demographics by gender, but also to increasing the number of women in leadership positions.
 Along with gender equality, the Bureau aims to increase workforce diversity with greater representation of minorities.
-As Table 23 shows, minorities constituted 35% percent of the workforce at the end of Fiscal Year 2014.
+As Table 23 shows, minorities constituted 35% percent of the workforce at the end of Calendar Year 2014.